hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 JavaScript creates a **global object** when it starts running.
 It serves as the **implicit execution context** for function invocations.
 In Node.js, the global object is the object named `global`; in the browser, it's the `window` object.

 The global object is available everywhere in your program and houses important global properties.
 In the previous course, we talked about **global values** such as `Infinity` and `NaN`, and **global functions**, such as `isNaN` and `parseInt`.
-All these entities are properties of the global object!
+All these entities are properties of the global object.
 In your console, you can look at the global object to examine those properties.

 ```sh
 > global.isNaN      // [Function: isNaN]